stephen-jr/stephen-jr/README.md

 -->

 - 🔭 I’m currently working on ...
-Several PHP and Javasccript Projects
+Several PHP, Python and Javasccript(Node) Projects
 - 🌱 I’m currently learning ...
 Laravel
 - 👯 I’m looking to collaborate on ...
 All things Python Backend
 - 🤔 I’m looking for help with ...
 AWS😫